-SCHEDULE L INCENTIVES - PARTIALLY EXEMPT INCOME UNDER ACT 52 OF 1983, ACT 78-1993 OR ACT 74-2010
+SCHEDULE L INCENTIVES - PARTIALLY EXEMPT INCOME UNDER ACT 52 OF 1983, ACT 78-1993 OR ACT 74-2010 return a copy of the notification addressed to the Secretary of the Treasury making such election.

 This schedule must be used by those entities that operate under Act No. 52 of 1983, Act 78-1993 or under Act 74-2010.
 Check the applicable box for the act under which the entity operates and indicate the effective period for income, and the actual and required number of jobs directly related with tourism development.